A Uniform Confidence Band for the Marginal Treatment Effect Function: Empirical Application

+where $X_i$ denotes the vector of baseline covariates and $U_{ji}$ is an unobserved error term.
+The MTE framework allows the treatment effect to vary across communities by assuming that $(U_{1i}, U_{0i})$ depend on the latent selection variable.

+To identify the propensity score, we use the geographic instrument proposed by \textcite{dinkelman2011effects}.
+Specifically, the instrument is the average land gradient of a community, which affects the cost of extending the electricity network but is plausibly unrelated to future labor market outcomes except through electrification.
+We estimate the propensity score using a probit model of the form:

+where $Z_i$ denotes the average land gradient and $V_i\sim N(0,1)$.
+Observations with missing values are excluded from the analysis.

+Figure \ref{support of propensity score} presents histograms of the estimated propensity scores for the treated and untreated communities.
+The average land gradient is continuously distributed across communities, and consequently, the estimated propensity scores exhibit substantial variation and span a broad range.
+The figure also shows considerable overlap between the treated and untreated groups across most of the propensity score distribution; Appendix \ref{sec:add_emp} confirms that substantial overlap remains even after conditioning on covariates.

 We estimate the MTE function using the local quadratic estimator.
-The bandwidth $h_{n}$ is calculated using the method of \textcite{fan1996local}.
-We use the Gaussian kernel.
-We estimate the MTE function on the region $[0.01, 0.92]$.
-We note that the MTE function is estimable only on the intersection of the support of the propensity score given the treatment is taken and that of the propensity score given the treatment is not taken.
-The region $[0.01, 0.92]$ satisfies this condition.
-It contains 1925 observations.
-The propensity score takes 1226 points.
-We then conduct statistical inferences on the MTE function over $[0.15, 0.85]$.

-Figure \ref{applied_result} plots the three 95\% uniform confidence bands and the estimated MTE function over $[0.15, 0.85]$.
-The bold black curve is the estimated MTE function.
-The estimated MTE function exhibits some variability but shows a downward trend.
-The dashed curves correspond to the confidence band derived from the Gumbel distribution, with a critical value of $4.16$.
-This dashed confidence band is so wide that we cannot reject any null hypotheses that the MTE is constant, monotone increasing, or monotone decreasing.
-The dotted curves correspond to the pointwise confidence interval, with a critical value of 1.96.
-This dotted confidence band is the narrowest of the three intervals, but it is not valid for a uniform evaluation of the MTE function.
-The band surrounded by solid curves is our confidence band, and the critical value is $2.99$.
-Our confidence band is valid for a uniform evaluation of the MTE function.

-Our confidence band does not contain a constant or monotonically increasing function, which allows us to reject the null hypothesis of a weakly increasing MTE function.
-Conversely, we cannot reject the null hypothesis that the MTE function is decreasing.
-Interestingly, while our uniform confidence band is broader than the pointwise confidence band, both agree that the MTE function is not constant or monotonically increasing.
-If we focus on some particular range, they may disagree; for example, the pointwise confidence band does not support an invariant effect for $P(Z) < 0.28$, but our band does not exclude it.
-The band derived from the Gumbel approximation is substantially wider and encompasses weakly increasing functions.
-These findings suggest that while our approach yields a wider band, it provides meaningful and informative results.
+The bandwidth $h_n$ is selected using the rule-of-thumb procedure based on \textcite{fan1996local}, and we employ the Gaussian kernel throughout the analysis.
+To improve estimation accuracy near the boundaries, the local polynomial estimator is computed over the support region $[0.02,0.858]$, which corresponds to the intersection of the estimated propensity-score supports for the treated and untreated communities.
+This region contains 1,647 observations, and the estimated propensity score takes a distinct value for each observation.